pontocom/SecLabs/vulntesting/scanning/nmap.md

     Nmap done: 1 IP address (1 host up) scanned in 0.14 seconds

-`nmap` reports the open ports and the services that are running listening for connections on such ports.
+`nmap` reports the open ports and the services that are running listening for connections on such ports. `nmap` can indicate the following [6 different possible port states](https://geek-university.com/port-states/):
+* **open** – indicates that an application is listening for connections on the port.
+The primary goal of port scanning is to find these.
+* **closed** – indicates that the probes were received but but there is no application listening on the port.
+* **filtered** – indicates that the probes were not received and the state could not be established.
+* **unfiltered** – indicates that the probes were received but a state could not be established.
+In other words, a port is accessible, but Nmap is unable to determine whether it is open or closed.
+* **open/filtered**– indicates that the port was filtered or open but `nmap` couldn’t establish the state.
+* **closed/filtered** – indicates that Nmap is unable to determine whether a port is closed or filtered.

 ### Specify ports